googlemaps/google-maps-services-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this library
-label: type: feature request, triage me
+label: 'type: feature request, triage me'

 ---